A simplified presentation of Specht modules: A simplified presentation

-Because $\eta$ is a sum of equivariant linear maps, it follows that $\eta$ is equivariant as well.
-Furthermore, it follows from Theorem \ref{fultonthm} that $\im(\eta) \subseteq \ker(\alpha)$, as each term in the summand in $\eta$ is a dual Garnir relation.
-Using a technique employed in \cite{FHSW}, we will now show that the relations generated by $\eta$ are all that is needed to generate $\tilde{G}^{\mu}$.
+It is clear that $\eta$ is $S_{n+m}$-equivariant.
+Furthermore, it follows from Theorem \ref{fultonthm} that $\im(\eta) \subseteq \ker(\alpha)$, as $\eta([t])$ is a sum of dual Garnir relations.
+Using a technique employed in \cite[Sec.
+2]{FHSW}, we will now show that the relations generated by $\eta$ are all that is needed to generate $\tilde{G}^{\mu}$.

 \begin{thm} For $\mu = 2^m1^{n-m}$, $\ker(\eta) \cong S^\mu$, and thus $\im(\eta) = \ker(\alpha)$ for $\alpha : \tilde{M}^\mu \rightarrow S^\mu$. \end{thm}

 Note that because

 is multiplicity-free, by Schur's Lemma $\eta$ acts as a scalar on each irreducible submodule of $\tilde{M}^{\mu}$.
 Thus, finding the kernel of $\eta$ is equivalent to finding the irreducible submodules of $\tilde{M}^{\mu}$ on which $\eta$ acts like the 0 scalar.